DavidAnson/markdownlint/README.md

 - [Front matter](https://jekyllrb.com/docs/frontmatter/) (see
   `options.frontMatter` below)

-Rules can be enabled, disabled, and configured via `options.config` (described below) to define the expected behavior for a set of inputs.
-To enable or disable rules at a particular location within a file, add one of these markers to the appropriate place (HTML comments don't appear in the final markup):
+All rules are enabled by default.
+Rules can be enabled, disabled, and configured for each call to the `lint` API by passing an `options.config` object (described below).
+To enable or disable rules within a file, use one of the following HTML comments (which are not rendered):

 - Disable all rules: `<!-- markdownlint-disable -->`
 - Enable all rules: `<!-- markdownlint-enable -->`